 Enrolment Timeline – Year 7, 2019

-The Catholic Education Office Melbourne has advised that enrolment timelines will change for students entering Catholic secondary schools at Year 7 in 2019 or beyond.
-The Year 7 enrolment date will be brought forward from early in your son’s Year 6 year to late in his Year 5 year.
+Catholic Education Melbourne (CEM) has advised that enrolment timelines will change for students entering Catholic secondary schools at Year 7 in 2019 or beyond.
+The Year 7 enrolment date will be brought forward from early in the applicant’s Year 6 year to late in his Year 5 year.
 Please see the table below or contact us for further information.

 Year 7, 2019